-Let’s take a closer look at how crypto taxes work, what’s new in 2020’s tax forms and how to lower your tax liability and reduce audit risk in 2021.
+Let’s take a closer look at how crypto taxes work via our cryptocurrency bitcoin tax guide, how to lower your tax liability and reduce audit risk in 2021.

-The IRS stance on cryptocurrencies has been clear since 2014.
-While there have been some ambiguities surrounding issues like cost basis, hard forks and airdrops, it’s no secret that taxpayers must pay capital gains tax on any transactions that result in a gain, as well as ordinary income tax on any mining activity that generates cryptocurrency.
+The IRS's stance on cryptocurrencies has been clear since 2014.
+But we do understand there have been some ambiguities surrounding issues like cost basis, hard forks, and airdrops.
+However, it’s no secret that taxpayers must pay capital gains tax on any transactions that result in a capital gain, as well as ordinary income tax on any mining activity that generates cryptocurrency.

 In mid-2020, the IRS began soliciting expert contractors to help audit cryptocurrency-related tax returns.
 The agency appears to be interested in analyzing blockchain transactions in order to identify taxpayers and prove that they have generated taxable capital gains.
 These efforts could be a prelude to greater levels of enforcement in 2021 and beyond.